MAYZGitHub/mayz-contracts/README.md

 - **Delegation**: Delegate $MAYZ to funds to earn a share of commissions.
 - **Incentivization**: Reward active participants and align community interests.

-For more information, see the [Token Economics](https://mayz.gitbook.io/mayz-whitepaper-v2/introduction/tokenomics) Documentation.
+For more information, see the [Token Economics](https://mayz.gitbook.io/mayz-whitepaper-v2/introduction/tokenomics) documentation.

 ## Oracle Integration
 Our oracle system: